• Skip to primary navigation

 Can pineapple habanero sauce be used as a marinade?

 Pineapple is known to be a natural meat tenderizer.
-It contains an enzyme called bromelain that will break down protein, so I don’t recommend using it to marinade meat, poultry or fish, unless you are looking to tenderize those particular cuts.
+It contains an enzyme called bromelain that will break down protein, so I don’t recommend using it to marinate meat, poultry or fish, unless you are looking to tenderize those particular cuts.
 It can help meat become tender by dissolving collagen fibers.

 Can this sauce be frozen?